 During the week prior to the trip your course director will contact you for a pre-trip check-in.
 We will address your role on the trip and how leadership will be shared between the class teacher, any additional chaperones, and our Kroka teachers.
 This will also be an opportunity for you to ask any questions about the program and share any concerns.
 We will also discuss a plan for your arrival and departure logistics.

+Your Kroka trip starts on the journey here!
 Most schools travel to Kroka in passenger vans or small buses.
-Please note that our facility cannot accommodate large buses and that turning around can be difficult even for small buses.
 We have limited parking onsite for school vehicles, so please let us know how you will be arriving so we can prepare to greet you.
 Upon arrival, your Kroka leaders will meet you and help you unload.
+Please encourage families to pack a lunch rather than stopping and getting junk food & candy.
+This will help reduce trash and encourage healthier food.

 Early/Late Arrival And Departures